-a.
+- a.
 Description: The design and construction are in partnership with Southeast Metro Stormwater Authority (SEMSWA) and with Mile High Flood District (MHFD) being a key stakeholder; it includes 1,300 feet of stream reclamation.
-Construction was broken into 2 phases with Phase 2 scheduled for 2024. b.
+Construction was broken into 2 phases with Phase 2 scheduled for 2024. - b.
 Status: CCBWQA acted at their October meeting to advance their funding for Phase 2 Construction to 2023 with SEMSWA's funding scheduled for 2024, IGA has been prepared and scheduled for signatures after SEMSWA's November Board meeting, phosphorus estimates for sediment capture areas for the project were provided to Technical Manager (11/10/23).
 A progress meeting was held on 01/23/204 and construction is expected to start on 02/05/2024 completing 07/2024.
 GESC and State Stormwater Permitting was obtained week of the 02/05/2024 allowing the work to commence.
 Potholing for the project has been completed and results of waterline depths in the project area, appear to reduce encasements required throughout the project reach as reported in the progress meeting (02/06/2024).
 Water diversion is in place as of (02/20/2024).
 Forebay Slabs at Digicomm and Fairplay forebays have been poured as of (03/12/2024).
-Channel riffle - pool features have been completed in the channel as off week ending 03/22/2024; revegetation contractor will mobilize to the site starting 04/15/2024.
+Channel riffle pool features have been completed in the channel as off week ending 03/22/2024.
+Western States mobilized to the site the week of 04/08/2024 to begin revegetation of the channel starting upstream.